gugarosa/viviner/README.md

 # Viviner: Wine Data Scrapper

-*This repository holds all the necessary code to run the an automation robot that extracts strain-related information at [Vivino](https://www.vivino.com).*
+*This repository holds all the necessary code to run the an automation robot that extracts wine-related information at [Vivino](https://www.vivino.com).*

 ---